seaasses/secp256k1/README.md

 # SECP256K1 Implementation Project

 This repository contains a C implementation of the SECP256K1 elliptic curve operations.
 It serves as a development and testing ground before porting the code to OpenCL for the [Address Artisan](https://github.com/seaasses/address-artisan) project.
+The implementation is strictly branchless - using constant-time arithmetic without conditional statements to prevent warp divergence in GPU execution.

 ## Purpose

 The main goal is to build and test elliptic curve operations in a more manageable environment (C) before moving to OpenCL.
 Testing and development in OpenCL directly would be counterproductive due to its more complex debugging and testing environment.

 ## Testing Framework